MdSaydurRahman/Saydur.github.io/_pages/about.md

 <img src="images/steep1.drawio.png" alt="STEEP Principle Diagram" style="max-width: 60%; height: auto;">
 <br><br>

 In phase 2, Bob echoes back his estimated probes encrypted by a secret message meant for Alice via a return channel.
 Since Alice knows the exact probes, the effective wiretap channel system from Bob to Alice and Eve, relative to the secret message from Bob, is such that the effective return channel from Bob to Alice is stronger than that from Bob to Eve, subject to a sufficient amount of power from Bob.
+STEEP does not require full-duplex, channel reciprocity, or knowledge of Eve's channel state information, yet it can achieve a positive secrecy rate as long as Eve's channel is not noiseless.
+This paper provides insights into the statistical behaviors of STEEP's secrecy capacity under random channel fading and compares it with conventional half-duplex two-way schemes.
+The analysis shows that STEEP can maintain a positive secrecy rate even when Eve's channel is stronger than the main channel, a property not available in prior schemes.
+The paper includes theoretical analysis, computer simulations, and comparisons to demonstrate the effectiveness and robustness of STEEP in various scenarios.

 <br>